NMRLipids/Databank/README.md

+# NMRlipids Databank
-# This is the NMRlipids databank containing MD simulations lipid bilayers created by the [NMRlipids project](http://nmrlipids.blogspot.com/2021/03/second-online-meeting-on-nmrlipids.html).
+NMRlipids databank is a community-driven catalogue containing atomistic MD simulations of biologically relevant lipid membranes emerging from the [NMRlipids open collaboration](http://nmrlipids.blogspot.com/2021/03/second-online-meeting-on-nmrlipids.html).

-This is overlay databank containing all essential information on simulations including the permanent location of simulation files, but not the trajectories themself.
+NMRlipids databank is an overlay databank.
+For each simulation, there is a README.yaml which contains all the essential information for the data upcycling and reuse, including the permanent location of each simulation file.
+The description of the content in README.yaml files can be found from [here](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/README.md).
+The README.yaml files are located in [Data/simulations](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations) folder under subfolders named based on file hash identities.

+## NMRlipids Databank-GUI
+NMRlipids Databank-GUI, available at databank.nmrlipids.fi, provides easy access to the NMRlipids Databank content through a graphical user interface (GUI).
+Simulations can be searched based on their molecular composition, force field, temperature, membrane properties, and quality; the search results are ranked based on the simulation quality as evaluated against experimental data when available.
+Membranes can be visualized, and properties between different simulations and experiments compared.

+## NMRlipids Databank-API
 The databank format enables completely automatic analysis of contributed data.

 Codes used to [add](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank) and [analyze](https://github.com/NMRLipids/Databank/tree/main/Scripts/BuildDatabank) data can be found from the [scripts folder](https://github.com/NMRLipids/Databank/tree/main/Scripts).
-The data entries are in [Data/simulations](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations) folder under subfolders named based on file hash identities.

 ## Instructions to add data